 I have four succulent potting mixes here that I will be comparing side by side.
 These 4 are some of the most used and popular succulent mixes out there.
 I recently ran out of succulent soil.
-I usually just go to the store and pick up a bag or two but with this shelter-in-place situation, I went ahead and ordered a few bags from Amazon and thought this would be a great opportunity to compare them side by side.
+I usually just go to the store and pick up a bag or two but with this shelter-in-place situation, I went ahead and ordered a few bags online and thought this would be a great opportunity to compare them side by side.

 I will start from the least expensive to the most expensive item, which brings us to this first one:

 Miracle-Gro Cactus, Palm & Citrus Potting Mix, 8 qt.

 Price: $4.98 (8 qt bag) – price at the time of purchase in 2020

 Product description: The fast-draining formula is enriched with Miracle-Gro Plant Food, so you can be sure your plants are getting the nutrients they deserve.